 Let’s install a webserver on Linux that you can use to host your website.
-We will set up an Nginx powered containerized web stack with MySQL database and trusted https certificates via lets-encrypt.
-The container image we will use will run out-of-the-box.
+We will set up an Nginx-powered containerized web stack with MySQL database and trusted HTTPS certificates via lets-encrypt.
+And the container image we will use will run out-of-the-box.
 But you also can fully customize it to host multiple websites, operate as a reverse proxy, and much more.

 Prerequisites for your webserver